typst/packages/packages/preview/charged-ieee/0.1.0/lib.typ

+// Workaround for the lack of an `std` scope.
+#let std-bibliography = bibliography

 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the IEEE.
 #let ieee(